liushuyu6666/Theory/Network/Network_basic.md

 Each server remember the name more and more specific

-- Resolver: interact with the client end directly and performs successive queries to resolve the IP address with the help of other three servers
-- Root Server: give the IP address of the TLD server with the request domain name, such as `.ca` or `.cn`.
-- TLD Server: resolve `.com`, `.net` or `.org`
-- Authoritative Nameserver: resolve subdomain, such as `maps.google.com`

-### standard operation

-Standard DNS resolution follows 10 steps.
-For this explanation, we will be imagining the client is attempting to navigate to cengn.ca:
+- for the address `www.example.ca`

-1. The client sends  request to the DNS resolver for the IP address of cengn.ca
+- client send the request to the DNS Resolver
-2. The DNS resolver contacts one of the root servers for the IP address of the TLD server with the requested domain name (that is, the .ca domain)
+- The DNS Resolver asks the Root Server to resolve `.ca` and find the IP address of the TLD Server who stores the `.ca` domain.
-3. The root server responds with the IP address of the .ca TLD nameserver
-4. The DNS resolver contacts the .ca TLD nameserver for the IP address of the server hosting cengn.ca
-5. The TLD nameserver responds with the IP address of the hostname’s authoritative nameserver (domain nameserver)
+- The DNS Resolver asks this TLD Server to get the IP address of Authoritative Server (domain nameserver) who owns the `example` host name.
-6. The DNS resolver contacts the authoritative nameserver for the IP address of cengn.ca
-7. The authoritative nameserver returns the IP address of cengn.ca.
-If we were looking for a subdomain of cengn.ca (for example, help.cengn.ca), the authoritative nameserver would query the appropriate subdomain for the IP address and return it to the DNS resolver.
-8. The DNS resolver responds to the DNS client with the IP address of the requested hostname
+- The DNS Resolver asks this Authoritative Server to get the IP address of `www.example.ca`.
+But if the address is `www.help.example.ca`, the Authoritative Server will give the IP address of this subdomain as well.
-9. The client makes an HTTPS request to the returned IP address
-10. The server responds with the webpage

 ### DNS: Caching

 DNS will save past DNS request in the cache so that next time with the same domain, it needn't to check it again.

-But there is a time to live period (TTL), if the require duration goes beyond this period, that mean this mapping is expired, DNS client need to re-query the hostname through standard DNS methods.
+TTL to determine the expiration time.

 There are several types of DNS caching at different steps of the DNS lookup process:

-- Browser DNS caching: Many modern web browsers will cache the IP addresses of past hostnames, meaning the client does not have to query the DNS resolver at all
+- Browser DNS caching: Many modern web browsers will cache the IP addresses of past hostnames, meaning the client does not have to query the DNS resolver at all.
-- Operation system DNS caching: All OSs have DNS resolvers known as “stub resolvers” which act in the same way as Browser DNS caching
+- Operation system DNS caching: All OSs have DNS resolvers known as “stub resolvers” which act in the same way as Browser DNS caching.
-- Recursive Resolver DNS caching: DNS resolvers also cache IP addresses and will return cached information to bypass communication with the rest of the DNS nameservers
+- Recursive Resolver DNS caching: DNS resolvers also cache IP addresses and will return cached information to bypass communication with the rest of the DNS nameservers.
+- Authoritative Server will also have cache: We don't want to bother Root Server and TLD Server as mush cause everybody calls them.

+Authoritative nameserver is the final source of truth for DNS records, but for very large domains, there can be additional nameservers responsible for storing subdomain's records.
+Queries don't always go to the root server or TLD server.

 ### Lab

+We want to configure Router-4 as a DNS server.

 - We need to set a DNS router (Router-4) first.

-  - map r2loop with Router-2 loopback interface, in Router-2 `set system static-host-mapping host-name r2loop inet 206.135.204.150`.
+  - In Router-4, map r2loop with Router-2 loopback interface.

+    ```bash
+    set system static-host-mapping host-name r2loop.local inet 206.135.204.150
+    ```

-  - configure Router-4 as a DNS server.
+  - configure Router-4 to be a DNS server. and allow all hosts within 192.168.168.0/24 could access to it.

     ```bash
     # Define which hosts are allowed to connect to the DNS server